 Considering that 82% of all social network users are likely to spend time on YouTube, it’s well worth investing in adding links to relevant products in the description or embedded in the video as a card as well.

-By leveraging YouTube, your can use your content or partner with YouTubers to create long-lasting videos for users to continually discover, become interested in, and directly make a purchase.
+By leveraging YouTube, your can use your content or partner with YouTubers to create long-lasting videos and video ads for users to continually discover, become interested in, and directly make a purchase.
 Maximize this benefit by showcasing your authority in your industry by producing content that educates users about what they need to know to become your customer.

 Benefits of Social Commerce